doodwow/tax-calculator/README.md

 *******************************
 ***

-Shout-out to the person (https://www.linkedin.com/in/ankit-soni-06147280/) who wrote much of this.
+Shout-out to the person who did this (https://github.com/ankitprahladsoni/tax_calculator) whose template I used.